The Railroad to Freedom

-The Railroad to Freedom: A Story of the Civil War is a children's book by Hildegarde Swift.
-It is a fictionalized biography of Araminta Ross (later known as Harriet Tubman) telling of her life in slavery and her work on the Underground Railroad.
-The book, illustrated by James Daugherty, was first published in 1932 and was a Newbery Honor recipient in 1933.
+The Railroad to Freedom: A Story of the Civil War is a 1932 children's historical fiction book written by Hildegarde Swift and illustrated by James Daugherty.
+It is a fictionalized biography of Araminta Ross (later known as Harriet Tubman) from 1833 to the end of the U.S. Civil War, covering her early life as a slave and her later work on the Underground Railroad.
+The book earned a Newbery Honor in 1933, Hildegard's second Honor after Little Blacknose in 1929.